redpesk-labs/red-pak/QA/REDPAK.CNF.md

 # REDNODE configuration

+.VERSION: 2.2.3

+.AUTHOR: José Bollo [IoT.bzh]

+.AUDIENCE: ENGINEERING

+.DIFFUSION: PUBLIC

+.git-id($Id$)

+## Overview

+For a short introduction to *REDPAK* and *REDNODE*s, see @REDPAK.OVE.

 *REDNODE* configuration files fully decribe a *REDNODE*.

-However because *REDNODE*s can be nested together in a hierarchical tree structure, the real excution environment of a *REDNODE* also include configuration of the *REDNODE*s that it belongs to, recursively.
+However because *REDNODE*s can be nested in a hierarchical tree structure, the real execution environment of a *REDNODE* also depends on configuration of the *REDNODE*s that it belongs to.
+The rule explaining how configuration of nested nodes is computed are explained in  @REDPAK.DSG.

 ## Notation